emhane/tunnel/README.md

 A tunnel is used to send packets of a different protocol than discv5.

-A tunnel packet passes through the same socket as a discv5 packet so it can make use of discv5's punched NAT holes.
 A tunnel gets a different set of session keys than the discv5 session used to share those keys, in TALKREQ and TALKRESP.
 A tunnel session can be used to send an arbitrary number of packets without making the discv5 session less safe because it doesn't use the discv5 session's keys too often.